 There are times I wish I could take a day off and lay in bed and eat Peanut Butter Cups and watch Netflix all day.
 But I can't.

-I am not talking about taking care of my body–fighting the fight against Cystic Fibrosis every day so that I can live a longer life, be a mom, a wife, and friend and hopefully live long enough to see a cure.
+I am talking about taking care of my body--fighting the fight against Cystic Fibrosis every day so that I can live a longer life, be a mom, a wife, and friend and hopefully live long enough to see a cure.

 Taking care of ourselves is like a job.
-A job we do not get to take a day off from–EVER!!
-A job we can't change, didn't choose, and frankly don't really like!
+A job we do not get to take a day off from--EVER!!
+A job we can't change didn't choose, and frankly don't really like!

 So what can we do about it?
 How can we stay positive and fight the fight against this deadly disease?

 What is a CF Champion?
 In my opinion, it is someone who never gives up hope that a cure will be found.
 Someone who understands the important role that medicine and lung clearing exercises play in the quality of life for someone suffering with Cystic Fibrosis.